pabroux/langchain-langgraph-crash-course/README.md

 > [!NOTE]
 > Unlike official tutorials, LLCC provides pure Python scripts instead of Jupyter or Colab notebooks, delivering clean, ready-to-run code.
 Each script is extensively commented for complete clarity and ease of understanding.
 Additionally, LLCC sometimes includes extra steps not found in official tutorials, such as LCEL.

+> [!WARNING]
+> Even if this course relies on a LangChain version prior to 1.0.0, the logic stays the same.
+You just need little adjustments.
+See the [migration guide](https://docs.langchain.com/oss/javascript/migrate/langchain-v1) to learn more.

 ## Table of contents

 - [Requirements](#requirements)